Author: Aaron Busch

 3. Plan Ahead

 Don’t wait for the Coronavirus pandemic to resolve itself before you plan for your future.
 Consider this time as an opportunity to start planning ahead, especially if life was busy before.
 You’ve got tons of time to start planning some productive ideas for your new life-side-up.
 What plans did you have prior to the Coronavirus outbreak?
-What can you do in the midst of the pandemic to help you achieve those targets?
+What can you do in the midst of the Coronavirus pandemic to help you achieve those targets?

 4. Stay Healthy

 The last point I’d like to make is critical for maintaining physical and mental health.
 Spending time on Twitter, Facebook, and Skype are excellent tools for staying connected.
 But it’s also a prime source of information that can potentially lead to negative effects.
-Consider limiting your usage on Social Media.
+Consider limiting your usage of Social Media.
 Especially if you are finding yourself becoming overwhelmed by current events.
 Even though fitness centers are closed, it is important to maintain good physical health.
 But that doesn’t mean you should stop exercising.

 If you live in a condo or an apartment, consider running up and down the stairwell, or practicing cardio and bodybuilding at home.
-After all, physical exercise is an excellent alleviator for stress and is an essential component of maintaining your state of health.
+After all, physical exercise is an excellent alleviator of stress and is an essential component of maintaining your state of health.
 While these issues don’t cover all the bases for navigating these challenging times, they are among the most important.
 It’s absolutely essential that we look at the needs of those around us, not just our own.
 Reckless behavior will only put lives at risk and increase demand on our health care workers.
 Working together is essential for navigating this pandemic.